-Most assessments of water quality in rivers that employ periphyton communities focus on diatom indicators (cf. Smol and Stoermer 2015; Stevenson et al. 1996b).
-It is more difficult to find analogues for the periphyton community observed in the LDR.
-One study of periphyton in California streams found that cyanophyte taxa such as Rivularia were dominant when ambient concentrations of NO3-N were greater than 0.1 mg/L (Stancheva et al. 2013).
-That is a NO3 threshold often exceeded in the LDR and might help to explain the dominance of cyanophytes such as Rivularia observed in 2015 and 2016.
 Although NO3 concentrations become undetectable from spring into summer in the lower reaches of the river, the fact that heterocystous cyanobacteria are found throughout the length of the river seems counterintuitive.
+If the distribution of heterocystous taxa was favored solely by N-limitation, then we would have expected that other taxa would have out-competed them in the N-enriched reaches of the river.
 Although heterocystous cyanobacteria can fix atmospheric nitrogen, it is accomplished at considerable energy costs, so if inorganic nitrogen is available, its assimilation is preferable to acquiring nitrogen through fixation (Paerl 1990).
 Livingstone et al. (1984) showed that Rivularia exhibited high rates of nitrogen fixation in a stream in northern England, yet fixation still supplied only a small portion of Rivularia's nitrogen requirements.
-Despite the prevalence of heterocystous cyanobacteria in the LDR, nitrogen is the target nutrient for reducing the periphyton biomass in the LDR.
-In particular, inorganic components of nitrogen, NO3 and NH3, are specific forms that require reduction.
-Based on the water quality data collected during this study, achieving periods of lower available nitrogen likely will return the periphyton in the LDR to a more natural state of extended nitrogen limitation.
-This concept is explored in greater detail through application of the numerical models in Section 10.
+Despite the presence of heterocystous cyanobacteria in the LDR, nitrogen remains the target nutrient for reducing the periphyton biomass in the LDR.
+In particular, the inorganic components of nitrogen, NO3 and NH3, are specific forms that require reduction.
+Based on the water quality data collected during this study, achieving periods of lower available nitrogen likely will return the periphyton in the LDR to a state of extended nitrogen limitation.